Westleigh, New South Wales: South side

 The southern side of this division is the older side of Westleigh.
-Westleigh's public amenities are largely concentrated in this area, including the family friendly Westleigh Village Shopping Centre as well as nearby Cellars, day-care centre, dentist, petrol/service station, and a public primary school (Thornleigh West Public School) with a number of recreational features.
+Westleigh's public amenities are largely concentrated in this area, including the Westleigh Village Shopping Centre as well as nearby Cellars, day-care centre, dentist, petrol/service station, and a public primary school (Thornleigh West Public School) with a number of recreational features.
 In about 1983, the last areas of the south side were redeveloped.
 "Berenbel", a property at the end of Duffy Avenue, and another small market garden property at the corner of Duffy Avenue and Quarter Sessions Road disappeared beneath suburban housing.

-A housing "village" is built there, named "Sanctuary Gardens" in addition to the longer-established "Settlers' Green" (named in recognition of the "stalwart people who, by their actions opened the door to the migrants of the world and thus the nations development.").
+A housing village is built there, named "Sanctuary Gardens" in addition to the longer-established "Settlers' Green" (named in recognition of the "stalwart people who, by their actions opened the door to the migrants of the world and thus the nations development.").
 The border of Westleigh was moved from the Duffy Ave/Quarter Sessions Road intersection, to further up Duffy Avenue.
 Housing estates, including "Wild Ash Grove" and "Huntingdale" (in Thornleigh), brought more people – primarily families – into the southern side of the suburb around their establishment, boosting the suburb's population as reflected in the population changes between the 2001 and 2006 censuses.